Business

 • Access scarce global talent

-• Penetrate new Asian markets less risky.
+• Enter new Asian markets with reduced risk

-However, opportunity comes with its share of complication.
+However, opportunity comes with complexity.

 The Legal Challenge of Hiring International Employees